 Olson said that it’s sometimes easy to forget about the work local nonprofits do, but when you look at the services they provide to everyone, it’s easy to see how the impacts are so vast.
 From environmental causes that affect all of us to English language learning services that contribute to a literate community, nonprofits help us more than we often realize.

 “Nonprofits enrich our community,” Olson said.
 “They are a safety net in our community which has totally come into place with the pandemic this year — and most likely will be true as we move forward into 2021.
 I can’t imagine how our region would have fared without our amazing nonprofits picking up the slack.”

 Helping our neighbors

-Nonprofits play a critical role in the Roaring Fork Valley, providing important services to meet local needs that wouldn’t otherwise be met.
-Blythe Chapman, executive director of River Bridge Regional Center and one of the coordinators of Mountain West Gives, said giving to these groups ensure funds stay in the community to help our neighbors.
+Nonprofits play a critical role in the Roaring Fork and Colorado River Valleys, providing important services to meet local needs that wouldn’t otherwise be met.
+Blythe Chapman, executive director of River Bridge Regional Center, said giving to these groups ensures funds stay in the community to help our neighbors.